andreasgrv/johnny/README.md

 # [![Build Status](https://api.travis-ci.org/andreasgrv/johnny.svg?branch=master)](https://travis-ci.org/andreasgrv/johnny) Johnny - DEPendency Parser

-This is a work in progress.
-I have uploaded the training scripts to replicate the work done in my dissertation but I am still adding more.
 For a web visualisation for English and Greek see [here](http://johnny.overfit.xyz).

-Upcoming:

-* Pretrained models

 ### What is johnny?